srisivan/Class-9/subjects/social_science/history/french_revolution.md

 * First Estate : Clergy
 * Second Estate : Nobility
 * Third Estate : Businessman, Pesants and worksman, small Pesants, common man.

+The term _'Old Regime'_ is used to describe French society before 18th century.

+## Reasons for an empty treasury.

+The ruler who was in the throne, when the political revolution started, was King Louis XVI.
+He was throned in 1774.
+Which was also a bad time for France.
+The treasury of France was empty.
+This was because of three very main reasons:

+1. France had been in battle with Britain for a while now, and the ammunition, and the armies had cost a great deal.

+2. Money was spent extravagantly on maintaining magnificient monuments like the _Versailles_.

+3. When Louis was throned, the 13 American colonies were suffering a great deal from tthe invading of Britain.
+Since France and America shared a common enemy, Britain, Louis decided that he must help America, without giving a thought that their own treasury was out of money.
+The war further more drained France of its money.

+And so, Louis was in a fix.
+To meet the country's regular expenses, he had to increase taxes.
+But even this measure did not suffice.

+## Types of taxes the church laid on the people.

+The church, too, collected its share of taxes from the people:

+* _Tithes_ : This was a tax which was to be paid by only the pesants.
+* _Tailles_ : This was a tax which was to be paid by all members of third estate.